 "We expect increased investment, particularly in Canada, which will actually create more construction jobs near-term, more operating jobs in the mid to long term and wealth creation in Canada in terms of investment employment and taxes paid," George said.

-Suncor also operates gas wells north and northwest of Edson, AB.
-In 2005 Suncor and ConocoPhillips Canada built a gas pipe from the Cabin Creek gas field to the Simonette gas plant near Valleyview, AB, to accommodate the Edson area's growing gas volumes.
-In addition, Suncor has production around the Fort St. John, BC, area, and it is currently under way on a pipeline project in Gwillim, south of Fort St. John.
+Suncor also operates gas wells north and northwest of Edson, AB, and in 2005 Suncor and ConocoPhillips Canada built a gas pipe from the Cabin Creek gas field to the Simonette gas plant near Valleyview, AB, to accommodate area gas volumes.
+Suncor also has begun production around the Fort St. John, BC, area, and it is currently under way on a pipeline project in Gwillim, south of Fort St. John.

 In 2007 Suncor's total gas output reached 215 MMcf/d, enough to offset energy consumption at its oilsands and refining operations and to provide a surplus of sales to the North American market.

 Before the merger is completed, the companies will have to maneuver their way around the Petro-Canada Public Participation Act.
 Petro-Canada was created as a federal Crown corporation in 1975 as a tool to develop the domestic oil and natural gas industry and to take over the federal interest in Syncrude, which still manages one of the oldest oilsands developments.
-The government began to privatize the company in 1991, selling its last stake in the company in 2004, but ownership stakes remain (see NGI, Oct.
-4, 2004).
+The government began to privatize the company in 1991, and it sold its last stake in the company in 2004, but ownership stakes remain (see Daily GPI, Sept.
+30, 2004).
 By structuring the deal as a merger, the companies expect to avoid any complications with the legacy federal legislation.